 We also created an image and burned it to a disc with Any Burn.
 The process is similar to burning music.
 Just click on the button that says “Burn Image Files to Disc” then seek out the source of the image file along with the required drive.
 Finally, click the “Burn Image button to continue the process.

 The Options menu:

-> There’s not much to talk about in terms of settings when it comes down to Any Burn.
-This section can be found out at Options > Settings.
-Here is it is possible for users to increase the buffer size along with choosing a default filesystem among other things.
+There’s not much to talk about in terms of settings when it comes down to Any Burn.
+This section can be found at Options > Settings.
+Here it is possible for users to increase the buffer size along with choosing a default filesystem, among other things.

-> Take a look at some of these free ISO Burners too.
+Take a look at some of these free ISO Burners too.